itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

-eas update --branch preview --message "got the ui alot simpler, figuring a way to basically have it infinately stay on and notify you now and will test it all tommmorow hopefully, then its payments"
-This should be
-eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+eas update --branch preview --message "improved ui a bit more" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"